beginning of content

 Key facts

-• Mixed feeding is when you feed your baby formula as well as breast milk.
+• Mixed feeding is when you feed your baby formula in addition to breast milk.

-• While exclusive breastfeeding for about the first 6 months of your baby’s life is ideal, there are many reasons that people choose mixed feeding.
+• While exclusive breastfeeding for around the first 6 months of your baby's life is ideal, there are many reasons that people choose mixed feeding.

-• If your baby breastfeeds less, your breasts will produce less milk, so regular mixed feeding with formula can interfere with your milk supply.
+• If your baby breastfeeds less, your breasts will produce less milk.

-• It’s a good idea to speak with your maternity care provider or a lactation consultant for advice before you start mixed feeding.
+• Speak with your maternity care provider or a lactation consultant for advice before you start mixed feeding.

 What is mixed feeding?

-Mixed feeding is when you feed your baby formula as well as breast milk.
+Mixed feeding is when you feed your baby formula in addition to breast milk.

 Mixed feeding can involve:

-How you feed your baby is a personal choice.
-It’s important to know that mixed feeding with formula can make breastfeeding more challenging, as it can reduce your milk supply.
-If you prefer to feed your baby using a bottle, you might choose to feed your baby with expressed breast milk.
+How you feed your baby is your choice.
+There are factors to consider, for example, it's important to know that mixed feeding with formula can make breastfeeding more challenging, as it can reduce your milk supply.
+If you prefer to feed your baby using a bottle, you might choose to express your breast milk by hand or using a breast pump.

 Why might I think about mixed feeding?